-PetitionerBrown has exhausted his administrative remedies.
-No other court of competent jurisdiction has the authority to order the release of PetitionerBrown.
+Mr. Brown has exhausted his administrative remedies.
+No other court of competent jurisdiction has the authority to order the release of Mr. Brown.

 LEGAL FRAMEWORK

 STATUTORY & REGULATORY FRAMEWORK

 Under 8 U.S.C. § 1231, noncitizens with a final order of removal shall be removed from the United States within a period of 90 days.
 8 U.S.C. § 1231(a)(1)(A).